Aug

 If you are seeking an effective treatment for snoring and sleep apnea, you may benefit from the SomnoDent oral appliance available at our office.
 This customized treatment allows you to breathe easily at night and alleviates the symptoms associated with obstructive sleep apnea and chronic snoring.

 Patients in and around Fort Wayne, IN, can call (260) 235-2992 to request an appointment at our office.
 Drs.
-Alyssa Fisher, Jannaye Huser, and L. Gary Painter is here to assist with general, cosmetic, and restorative dentistry options.
+Alyssa Fisher and L. Gary Painter is here to assist with general, cosmetic, and restorative dentistry options.